 In 1874, Rochester residents wanted a local fair with agricultural and mechanical displays.
 Their early efforts enabled them to buy land off Lafayette Street and build Cold Spring Park in 1879.
-The Rochester Fair has been held there each September since.
+The Granite State Fair (formerly known as the Rochester Fair) has been held there each September since.

 Rochester was incorporated as a City in 1891, reflecting its economic success during the industrial boom.
 In 1892, Charles S. Whitehouse became the first Mayor of Rochester.
 Rochester is proud to be home to three New Hampshire governors during the industrial years, Samuel Felker, (1913-1915); Rolland Spaulding (1915-1917); and Huntley Spaulding (1927-1929).